AnjeshxShrestha/Number-Guessing-Game-/README.md

 # 🎲 Number Guessing Game

-A simple command-line number guessing game written in Python.
+A simple command-line number-guessing game written in Python.
 Great for beginners learning how to use loops, conditionals, and user input.

 ## 📌 Features